 Background

-In cities and towns, the introduction of paper assignats had caused severe inflation.
+In the nation’s cities and towns, the introduction of paper assignats had caused severe inflation.
 The price of a four-pound bread loaf had fallen to eight sous in 1791 – but by 1793 it was up to back up to 12 sous.
+The cost of other foodstuffs, particularly wine and meat, had also increased markedly.
+Between 1791 and 1793, inflation pushed food prices up by 90 percent while wages increased by around 80 percent in the same period.

 The Enragés

-The Enragés were not a political club or party; they were a cluster of individuals who, as their name suggests, raged against anyone they believed was profiting from high food prices.
-The Enragés were class levellers who wanted a society of economic equality, the French Revolution’s equivalent of Marxist socialists.
+Leading this campaign were the Enragés (French for ‘enraged ones’).
+The Enragés were not a political club but a cluster of individuals who, as their name suggests, raged against anyone they believed was profiting from high food prices.
+The Enragés were, in essence, class levellers who wanted a society of economic equality, the French Revolution’s equivalent of Marxist socialists.

 The most prominent member of the Enragés was Jacques Roux, a Catholic clergyman turned radical activist (he was later dubbed the ‘Red Priest’).
 Roux was politically active in the Paris Commune and the sections but he also worked tirelessly with the poor, trying to locate and distribute food.

 Roux’s rousing speeches had little impact on a Convention now dominated by the Jacobins but they were well received on the streets of Paris.
 In February 1793, the capital was struck by a series of market riots.
 These riots were started almost exclusively by women protesting against the high price of bread, sugar, coffee, even soap.
-By late February, the riots had been joined by men, threatening violence against bakers and grocers who refused to lower their prices.
+By late February the riots had been joined by men, threatening violence against bakers and grocers who refused to lower their prices.

+The food riots continued in early March when bread shortages began to ease.
+Between March and June 1793, the Convention was largely occupied by matters of war and a power struggle between the Girondin and Montagnard factions.
 Radical journalists aligned with the Jacobins began to shift the blame for high food prices to the Girondins.
-Public perception associated Girondinist deputies with the provinces, with business interests and with the bourgeoisie.
-These connections, whether real or perceived, made them convenient scapegoats for the problems of food supply.
+Public perception associated Girondinist deputies with the provinces, with business interests and the bourgeoisie – all this made them convenient scapegoats for the problems of food supply.

-At the start of May 1793, the Jacobins in Paris began to side with the sans culottes over food policy.
+At the start of May 1793, the Jacobins in Paris began to side with the sans-culottes over food policy.
 It was a calculated shift, designed to gain public support and finish off the Girondins for good.
-Maximilien Robespierre, who had previously shown little sympathy for food rioters or hungry sans culottes, began to thunder against grain hoarders, price speculators and profiteers.
+Maximilien Robespierre, who had previously shown little sympathy for food rioters or hungry sans-culottes, began to thunder against grain hoarders, price speculators and profiteers.

 On May 4th, the Convention took its first steps toward price controls, fixing the price of wheat and flour.
 Girondins opposed any price controls; they believed that food supplies would soon increase and prices would eventually fall.
 “These words ‘hoarders’ and ‘monopolies'”, the Girondin deputy Jacques Creuzé-Latouche told the Convention, “are only the dangerous visions of foolish persons and ignorant women”.

-Politically, this leftward shift in the Jacobin economic policy had the desired effect.
-The sans culottes began to side with the Jacobins and the Montagnards, demanding the removal of the hated Girondins from the Convention.
+Politically, the leftward shift in Jacobin economic policy had the desired effect.
+The sans-culottes began to side with the Jacobins and the Montagnards, demanding the removal of the hated Girondins from the Convention.
 Public pressure continued to build through May 1793, eventually culminating in the journée of May 31st and the expulsion of Girondin deputies on June 2nd.

-This was clearly a victory for the Jacobins and the Montagnards in the Convention – but now they alone were responsible for economic conditions in Paris.
-There could be no scapegoats and no more blame shifting.
+This was clearly a victory for the Jacobins and the Montagnards in the Convention – but now, they alone were responsible for economic conditions in Paris.
+There could be no scapegoats and no more blame-shifting.

-On June 25th 1793, Jacques Roux delivered a rousing speech to the National Convention, later dubbed the ‘Manifesto of the Enragés‘.
+On June 25th 1793 Jacques Roux delivered a rousing speech to the National Convention, later dubbed the ‘Manifesto of the Enragés‘.
 In this speech, Roux challenged the Montagnard deputies to take strong action against anyone who monopolised food sales and profited from high prices:

 “One hundred times this hall has rung with the crimes of egoists and knaves.
 You have always promised to strike the bloodsuckers of the people.
 The constitutional act is going to be presented to the sovereign for sanction.
 Have you prohibited price speculation [in the new constitution]?
 No. Have you called for the death penalty against monopolists?
 No. Have you determined what freedom of commerce consists of?
 No. Have you forbidden the sale of minted money?
 No. Well then, we say to you that you haven’t done everything for the happiness of the people.”